-Construction of this Grade 2 listed building commenced in 1695 following the Great Fire of Warwick which occurred on June 22nd that year which destroyed an existing building.
+Construction of this Grade II listed building commenced in 1695 following the Great Fire of Warwick which occurred on June 22nd that year which destroyed an existing building.
 It was probably completed in 1696, the date stamped on a lead rainwater head, which can be seen to the right of the rear entrance door.

-The building was given a Grade II listing in January 1953 and forms part of a group with all the buildings on the South side of High Street: Building number: 307475.
+The building was given a Grade II listing in January 1953 and forms part of a group with all the buildings on the south side of High Street: Building number: 307475.

 The listing describes its outstanding features as follows:

-“Probably early C18 2 storey plus attic 7 window red brick facade with painted stone or stucco dressings.
+“Probably early C18 two storey plus attic 7 window red brick facade with painted stone or stucco dressings.
 Sashes in cased frames with key blocks, glazing bars.
 Moulded plinth, moulded cornice at eaves plain string band at first floor level.
 Central 6-flush-panel door with good semi-circular fanlight, bolection moulded architrave, keystone, entablature.
 Roof of old tiles having three dormers with moulded pediments.
 Staircase post-1694.”

 The date of 1696 which can be seen on the rainwater head is therefore probably correct for the completion of the house.
 This rainwater head was subject to comment by Pevsner (1966), who described High Street from the direction of Castle Street.
 He states “(from Back Lane) there is then a sequence of nice brick facades” and adds a footnote “No 23, rainwater head 1696”.

-Whilst constructed in the latter part of the 17th Century its origins can be traced back several hundred years to the mid 14th Century.
+Whilst constructed in the latter part of the 17th Century, its origins can be traced back several hundred years to the mid 14th Century.
 Records show that Thomas Beauchamp, 12th Earl of Warwick acquired the then existing Tudor property from a John le Boteller.

 In 1352 the Earl let the property to a William Thorp for 10s (50p) p.a.

 Other records show the continued use of the site in the ownership of several local people, the estate of the Earl having reverted to the crown in 1590.
-(The estates of Richard Neville, the Kingmaker, were taken by the Crown when he was imprisoned in the Tower 1459.
-Under Henry VII and Henry VIII the Warwick estate remained Royal property.
+(The estates of Richard Neville, the Kingmaker, were taken by the Crown when he was imprisoned in the Tower in 1459.
+Under Henry VII and Henry VIII, the Warwick estate remained Royal property.
 Edward VI granted the Estate to John Dudley, Earl of Warwick in 1547; he was executed by Mary I in 1553 but was succeeded, after the accession of Queen Elizabeth, by his son, Ambrose, created Earl of Warwick in 1561.
 When Ambrose Dudley died without surviving issue in 1590, the Estate reverted to the Crown)

 (An example of the type of houses existing in Warwick at that time can be seen in Castle Street.
-‘Thomas Oken’s House’, now a tea room and several nearby properties, survived the fire but in accordance with new regulations had their thatch replaced with tiles)
+‘Thomas Oken’s House’, now a tea room and several nearby properties, survived the fire but in accordance with new regulations had their thatch replaced with tiles).